hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 is evident from this.
 Take painting and sculpture.
 What do you see in the Hindu paintings?
 All sorts of grotesque and unnatural figures.
 What do you see in a Hindu temple?
 A Chaturbhanga (Lit. bent at four places or joints of the body.)
-Nârâyana or some such thing.
+Nārāyana or some such thing.
 But take into consideration any Italian picture or Grecian statue — what a study of nature you find in them!
 A gentleman for twenty years sat burning a candle in his hand, in order to paint a lady carrying a candle in her